 SEO Starts With Website Development

 What many people don’t realize is that SEO begins with the development of the website.
 When you look at the technical aspects of SEO, much of this is determined by the website developer.
 Speed, performance, code structure, meta data, accessibility, and mobile friendliness are all important for SEO and should be thought out and implemented during the development phase.
+To do that, you must have an in-depth knowledge of SEO, or you could just hire some SEO experts from Home Service Direct to tell you how to tweak those parameters.
 Deciding who designs/develops your website can start you off on the right or wrong foundation, and those are sometimes difficult issues to fix.

 Many website solutions or developers sell the idea of being “SEO friendly” or “SEO Optimized”, but usually what this means is that you have the tools for optimization.
 It doesn’t mean that it is optimized for your business or your targeted keywords.
 Having the tools is important, but knowing how to utilize those tools is critical.
 If you give an accountant a bat and a ball, that doesn’t necessarily mean they have just become a baseball player.
 They may have the same equipment as a baseball player, but their results will be much different when they both get on the field.
 Using tools the right way to get optimum results takes practice, expertise, research, and testing to get the results you want.
 It also takes a learners approach to SEO, as guidelines and processes may change as requirements or technology changes.